Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 in that candidate set may become quorum material or enter `exportSigSetHash`.

 Export success requires quorum alignment on `exportSigSetHash`, not merely a local collector quorum.
-If the verified signature set cannot align by the bounded deadline, the export retries or expires according to normal transaction rules.
+If a quorum of tx-converged participants advertises the same export signature sidecar hash, that hash is aligned and below-quorum conflicts are ignored.
+If no export signature hash reaches quorum alignment by the bounded deadline, do not choose the largest non-quorum set; the export retries or expires according to normal transaction rules.

 Closed-ledger apply must not promote unverified proposal-carried signatures into current-round quorum material.
 It may verify and retain them for a future retry,